Bs16atk/UniWork/README.md

-# UniWork
-Some assignments from MSc Computer Science
+Miscellaneous assignments from MSc Computer Science that are not part of an existing repo